YALSA's Learning Facilitators are ready to customize and deliver training (face-to-face or virtual) to your institution.

 |Linda W. Braun||

-Linda is the YALSA CE Consultant and a Learning Consultant with LEO.
+Linda is a Learning Consultant with LEO.

 Over the past 20+ years Linda has worked with library and out-of-school time staff to design and implement great learning experiences for and with teens.
 She is very interested in helping library staff build powerful teen learning experiences.
 Linda knows that adults play an incredibly important role in teen lives and it's through positive relationships with adults - including library staff - and peers teens have the chance to grow and thrive.
 Linda is a Past President of YALSA.